enso-org/reference/README.md

   <br/>
 </p>

-# Enso Standard Library Documentation Viewer
+# Enso Standard Library Documentation

-This site hosts the documentation for Enso's standard library.
+This repository contains scripts that generates HTML docs from Enso Std-Lib.
 Documentation is drawn from [here](https://github.com/enso-org/enso/tree/main/distribution/std-lib).

+### Running

+- Make sure You have Python 3 installed on your system.
+- Using pip get PyExecJS and PyGithub.
+- Go to GitHub, and create new access token.
+You'll need to provide it.
+- In terminal, go to this project and run script:
+  `python main.py --token=YOUR_GH_TOKEN`